sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 items:

-***Patch Kit (15 uses).*** This kit includes all the basic materials you need to regulate a constructís systems, staunch the loss of critical fluids, and begin repair.
+***Patch Kit (15 uses).*** This kit includes all the basic materials you need to regulate a construct√≠s systems, staunch the loss of critical fluids, and begin repair.
 As an action, you can expend one use of this item to stabilize a synthetic lifeform that has 0 hit points, without needing to make an Engineering check.

 ***Repair Kit.*** The professional version of a patch kit, repair kits are most useful to those with formal engineering training.